Why Trust is Key to Successful Collaborative Procurement

 So how do organisations do this?
 And where do you start if this isn’t something your organisation has done in the past?
 This is where our new webcast comes in.

-Presented in partnership with SAP Business Network, Procurious introduces ‘Collaborative Procurement – How to Build Stronger Supplier Relationships’.
+Presented in partnership with SAP Business Network, Procurious introduces the ‘Collaborative Procurement – How to Build Stronger Supplier Relationships’ webcast.
 Join Procurious founder Tania Seary as she discusses trust and collaboration with suppliers, featuring insights on how you can achieve this from renowned experts in the field: Kate Vitasek, an international authority on highly-collaborative relationships; Lorraine Yao, Director of Product Marketing at SAP; and Julian Oakes, Strategic Partner Alliance Manager E-Procurement – EMEA at RS Group.